ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 frame payload and refers to the CONNECT stream that established the WebTransport session.

-## Buffering Incoming Streams and Datagrams
+## Buffering Incoming Streams and Datagrams {#buffering-incoming}

+In WebTransport over HTTP/3, the client MUST wait for receipt of the server's SETTINGS frame before establishing any WebTransport sessions by sending CONNECT requests using the WebTransport upgrade token (see {{establishing}}).
+This ensures that the client will always know what versions of WebTransport can be used on a given HTTP/3 connection.

-In WebTransport over HTTP/3, the client MAY send its SETTINGS frame, as well as multiple WebTransport CONNECT requests, WebTransport data streams and WebTransport datagrams, all within a single flight.
+Clients can, however, send a SETTINGS frame, multiple WebTransport CONNECT requests, WebTransport data streams, and WebTransport datagrams all within a single flight.
 As those can arrive out of order, a WebTransport server could be put into a situation where it receives a stream or a datagram without a corresponding session.
 Similarly, a client may receive a server-initiated stream or a datagram before receiving the CONNECT response headers from the server.

 To handle this case, WebTransport endpoints SHOULD buffer streams and datagrams until those can be associated with an established session.
 To avoid resource